HongzhengL/557-hw2/README.md

 done
 ```

-With line 6 and 16 being merged, the performance of single-core and multi-core both have an upgrade of `4.8%` and `10.6%`,
+With line 6 and 16 being merged, the performance of the application with single-core and multi-core both have an upgrade of `4.8%` and `10.6%`,
 respectively.
 Having only line 6 or only line 16 merged also shows a performance boost.

+The performance might be able to enhance if `OpenMP` is used in the `Saxpy` function, or in line 16.
+Also, some
+call of `Saxpy` has its pointer aliased, which prevents us from adding `-fno-strict-aliasing` flags to the files for
+more aggressive optimization, even though in the Merged version, I have tried to use `-fno-strict-aliasing` flag
+and do **NOT** see any performance improvements.

-The performance boost is likely due to less function calls, less memory access and better cache locality.
-We do **NOT**
+In summary, the performance boost is likely due to less function calls, less memory access and better cache locality.
-need to access the same place twice because they're already in the cache.
+We do **NOT** need to access the same place twice because they're already in the cache.